wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 ### The role of instructions in an LLM-based agent

 LLM-based agents work primarily off prompts and the chat history.
-So it's important to build a prompt that suitable for an agent.
+So it's important to build a prompt that's suitable for an agent.

-Remember from [#s](#the-art-and-nonsense-of-prompt-engineering) that there are 5 things important when it comes to constructing a prompt:
+Remember from [#s](#the-art-and-nonsense-of-prompt-engineering) that there are 5 important aspects when it comes to constructing a high quality prompt:

 1. Provide clear direction
 2. Specify what you want as the output